 2018 has barely begun and it already looks set to be a very challenging year for the payroll world.
-In this article we are going to outline and explain the top 3 issues facing payroll this year.
+In this article we are going to outline and explain the top 3 Most Critical Issues Facing Payroll this year.

 Brexit & GDPR

-This presents a unique challenge for many medium to large companies as they have a new set of regulations and rules to understand and adhere to and those that don’t have adequately trained payroll staff and robust payroll systems in place run the real risk of being left behind and not meeting their legal requirements.
+This presents a unique challenge and can become one of the Critical Issues Facing Payroll for many medium to large companies as they have a new set of regulations and rules to understand and adhere to and those that don’t have adequately trained payroll staff and robust payroll systems in place run the real risk of being left behind and not meeting their legal requirements.

-Multinational companies and financial service companies that are planning on relocating from the UK to a different destination within the EU as a result of Brexit face even more unique payroll challenges as their payroll departments will likely struggle to manage the fall out caused by such a dramatic shift.
+Multinational companies and financial service companies that are planning on relocating from the UK to a different destination within the EU as a result of Brexit face even more unique Critical Issues Facing Payroll as their payroll departments will likely struggle to manage the fall out caused by such a dramatic shift.

 In addition to this is the upcoming GDPR EU regulation which is set to come into force by the 25th May 2018.
 For those unaware, the GDPR regulation enforces stricter regulations on how companies process, manage and store personal data.
 Although the regulation primarily targets HR data, it also includes payroll data too.
 It’s crucial to note that UK payroll departments will have to adhere to GDPR rules even though the UK is set to leave the EU in 2019.